Nick-Gabe/coding-challenges/README.md

 # Coding Challenges

 This is a repository to store coding challenges and my solutions to them.
-I initially classified them as "easy/medium/hard" but this may change in the future.

 ### 🏁 Testing
 For testing the challenges, I chose using Jest, since it is relly good at unitary tests.